indranil6/react-analytics-tracker/README.md

   3. `Page Visibility`: Events are reported when the user changes tabs or minimizes the screen, utilizing the Page Visibility API.

   This flexibility enables integration with various analytics services or custom backend systems.

+- ### Dashboard

+  - Access Your Data: Users who omit the reportingEndpoint will have their data stored in Firestore.

+  - Free Dashboard: [Free dashboard link](https://analytics-tracker-firebase.web.app/) is provided to visualize and interact with your data. <mark>While registering to dashboard, make sure that you put <b>Application name</b> exactly same as <b>appName</b> in your <b>AnalyticsTracker or AnalyticsProvider</b> component </mark>

+  - Various Charts:
+    - Line Chart: Shows the trend of page views over time.
+    - Bar Chart: Compares page views across different pages or time periods.
+    - Pie Chart: Displays the distribution of interactions across different components.
+    - Scatter Plot: Shows the relationship between event timestamps and scroll positions.
+    - Histogram: Shows the distribution of viewed percentages across different events.

 - ### Error Handling and Event Persistence